markusheer/pathmarks/images/convert.md

-# Create new icons
+# Create and colorize icons

-Use the following shell command with graphicsmagick to create a new icon set:
+Use the following shell command with graphicsmagick ('brew install graphicsmagick') to create a new icon set:

 `for i in 128 48 38 19 16; do gm convert -resize ${i}x${i} iconmonstr-note-27-icon.png icon${i}.png; done`